Pythm/ad-Lightwand/README.md

 > [!NOTE]
 > Both Lux constraint and your conditions need to be meet before lights turns on in normal automation.

-Automations is based on 'time' that can be both time with sunrise/sunset +- or fixed time.
+Automations is based on time that can be both time with sunrise/sunset +- or fixed time.
 App deletes automations that have a time that are earlier than previous automation time.
 Useful when both time with sunset and fixed time is given in automations.

-Optionally in addition to 'time' you can also specify 'orLater' to have more accurate control of when lights changes depending on season.
+Optionally in addition to `time` you can also specify `orLater` to have more accurate control of when lights changes depending on season.
-If 'orLater' is later than 'time' it will shift all times following the same timedelta as here until a new 'orLater' is defined.
+If orLater is later than time it will shift all times following the same timedelta as here until a new orLater is defined.

-You can in prevent shifts and deletions with a 'fixed: True' under time that locks time from beeing moved of deleted.
+You can in prevent shifts and deletions with a `fixed`: True under time that locks time from beeing moved of deleted.
 I use this to make sure the lights for the children turns off at bedtime even when sun sets after.

 ```yaml
       automations: